Where the Wildflowers Are

 Western Trillium (Trillium ovatum)

 This distinctive white flower is easy to identify.
 It has a large striking single flower with three large petals.
 With age, these petals turn to pink and purple in colour.
-Beneath the flower is a set of three broad leaves arranged in a whorl.
-Western Trillium (Trillium ovatum) is found in moist forests and along streams and rivers as well as in shaded open forest.
+Beneath the flower is a set of three broad leaves which are arranged in a whorl.
+Western trillium (Trillium ovatum) grows in moist forests, along streams and rivers, as well as in shaded open forest.
+A classic spring wildflower, western trillium is hard to miss!

 Lyall’s Anemone (Anemone lyallii)